 The work of Haapalainen et al. (2018) in Finland identified haplotype D on 2 of 34 imported carrot seed lots.
 This haplotype has never been observed in Finland’s’ cultivation, where only haplotype C has been reported.
 Since carrot seeds are not produced in Finland, they are exclusively imported: thus, it would have been likely to identify the other haplotypes of CLso in Finnish crops, but this has never been the case.
 Thus, as the authors of this publication concluded, this suggests that carrot seeds are not a major source of transmission of Lso.

 The work of Mawassi et al. (2018) identified the presence of haplotype D in carrot crops in Israel.
 The origin of CLso in this country is still unknown.
 Several scenarios were considered in this study: CLso could be the result of imported plant materials, the migration of psyllids or the bacteria could have been present in Israel for a long time.
-Tests were then carried out on imported seed lots from 20 years ago: these revealed the presence of a haplotype similar to haplotype E. Israel imports carrot seed from countries known to have CLsothus, it would be likely that haplotypes C, D and E are present in Israeli crops.
+Tests were then carried out on imported seed lots from 20 years ago: these revealed the presence of a haplotype similar to haplotype E. Israel imports carrot seed from countries known to have CLso; thus, it would be likely that haplotypes C, D and E are present in Israeli crops.
 However, haplotypes C and E have so far not been detected in carrot crops in Israel.

 To conclude, the results of the Bertolini et al. (2015) were disputed by the seven studies presented.
 Thus, the study alone does not represent sufficient evidence to clearly demonstrate transmission of CLso by seeds.